microsoft/sqlworkshops/README.md

 This site is a map of learning content produced by and curated by the SQL Server team in Microsoft Engineering.
 These materials are meant to be instructor-led, but you can work through the materials on a test system on your own if desired.
 You can view all materials directly in this interface, or you can [view the raw github site for this content here](https://github.com/Microsoft/sqlworkshops).

-See the license information at the bottom of this README.md file.
+*See the license information at the bottom of this README.md file*

 Find a problem?
 Spot a bug?
 [Post an issue here](https://github.com/Microsoft/sqlworkshops/issues) and we'll try and fix it.